 - If you have any questions about Aridex drops, please talk with your doctor, pharmacist, or other health care provider.

-- Aridex drops is to be used only by the patient for whom it is prescribed.
+- Aridex drops are to be used only by the patient for whom it is prescribed.
 Do not share it with other people.